dimagi/submission_api_example/README.md

 is simple, but your use case is probably going to be different.
 The point is just to return data that can be cast as cases.

-Take a look at **xform_template.xml** to see the structure of an XForm, and how case data is stored in it.
+Take a look at **xform.xml.j2** to see the structure of an XForm, and how case data is stored in it.

-**NOTE**: This is a simplistic example that always creates new cases; it does not update existing ones.
+**NOTE:** This is a simplistic example that always creates new cases; it does not update existing ones.
 If this is not the behaviour you want, you will need to keep a record of cases that have already been created.